 Visa Costs and Restrictions

-To put this in context, if you were to do 2 all-day shifts at a coffee shop, this would use up your weekly working hours meaning that you cannot rely on a job to provide a large amount of supplementary income.
-However, some international students do make this work by picking up more highly skilled jobs, like being a self–employed tutor, which pays considerably more per hour.
+Your Student visa has certain conditions attached to it, and working while you study is generally restricted to 20 hours per week during term time (with full-time work permitted during official holidays).
+To put this in context, two full-day shifts at a coffee shop would use up most of your weekly hours, meaning you cannot rely on a part-time job to provide a large amount of supplementary income.
+Some international students do make this work, however, by picking up more highly skilled roles, such as self-employed tutoring, which pays considerably more per hour.

 Overall Costs For International Students